Winchelsea to Hastings via Three Oaks walk

 Returning from Hastings, there are now quicker connections to London via the Marshlink line to Ashford International and then a high speed train to St Pancras.
 This takes 1 hour 26 minutes compared to 1 hour 44 minutes at best for the direct route to Charing Cross.
 However, the four-carriage Marshlink trains can get very busy at Rye in the summer months and the downside of the relatively short connection times at Ashford is that a delay to the Marshlink train can make you miss your high speed train, removing any time advantage.
 If you live in South London, Southern trains via Eastbourne and East Croydon (2 hours) may offer better connections.

 A day return to Winchelsea or Three Oaks is the same price from St Pancras as a Hastings return, though a Hastings return might be safer if returning via Ashford.
 If you plan to return via the Charing Cross line a Winchelsea or Three Oaks return will be valid, however, and you will also be boosting usage statistics to these remote stations by buying a ticket to them.

-The 101 bus runs every two hours along the main road past Fairlight village (the stop being by the church: see paragraph 39 of the Walk Directions) until 5pm daily to Hastings and 5.30pm to Rye (the opposite direction).
+The 101 bus runs every two hours along the main road past Fairlight village (the stop being at the far end of the road the Coastguard Cafe is in - see paragraph 39 of the Walk Directions) until 5pm daily to Hastings and 5.30pm to Rye (the opposite direction).
 Using this you can shorten the walk to 20km (12.4 miles).